|

 they came was then in what we called East Germany.
 It was a

-communist country and had very different laws and rules compared
+communist country at that time and had very different laws and rules compared

 to democratic West Germany.
 Still, we were able to acquire some